lanecwheeler/liquidFishAssessment/README.md

 4. General css flair (love me some good hovers and such)

 Looking back, I wish I had started with Laravel's Vue bootstrapper, it just totally slipped my mind!

+## Here goes nothing pt.
+2: The Reckoning...
+Starting back up this Sunday so I can finish the front end.
+Also, Happy Easter! 🐰🐥🥚